sepal-contrib/sdg_15.3.1/doc/en.rst

 .. warning::

-    To reclassify a land_cover map, this map need to be available to the user as a `ee.Image` in GEE.
+    To reclassify a land_cover map, this map need to be available to the user as a :code:`ee.Image` in GEE.

 .. image:: https://raw.githubusercontent.com/12rambau/sdg_indicators_module/master/doc/img/reclassification.png
     :alt: reclassification

-In order to use a custom land cover map, the user need to first reclassify to the UNCCD classification system. this classification set values between 1 to 7 to describe the following land cover classes:
+In order to use a custom land cover map, the user needs to first reclassify to the UNCCD classification system.
+This classification set values between 1 to 7 to describe the following land cover classes:

 #. forest
 #. grassland